Brú School

 Rodrigo Pardo’s workshop offers an analysis of the reality-fiction duality in performing arts, sharing his own approach to the subject and his personal methodology for the creation of site-specific work through years of productions for institutions such as La Biennale di Venezia, In-situ European Network, Festival Internacional de Buenos Aires or Napoli Teatro Festival.

-The workshop begins with a short performance that serves as a practical example of the kind of work that will be created and an introduction to what site-specific practice is.
-Participants are then guided to create short fictional scenes, choreographies or sound interventions in different points of the city chosen by them.
-On the last day of the workshop the whole group goes on a ‘tour’ across the city in which the scenes are watched and played by the group, followed by an open discussion.
+The workshop began with a short performance that serveed as a practical example of the kind of work that will be created and an introduction to what site-specific practice is.
+Participants were then guided to create short fictional scenes, choreographies or sound interventions in different points of the city chosen by them.
+On the last day of the workshop the whole group went on a ‘tour’ across the city in which the scenes were watched and played by the group, followed by an open discussion.

 Bru workshop 013.jpg